Skip To Section

 Yoga stretches and strengthens the body.
 The three core components of modern yoga are:

-These practices help center the mind and body in the present moment.
-Some addiction treatment programs offer yoga as a complementary holistic method.
+Due to yoga’s ability to center the mind and body in the present moment, some addiction treatment programs offer yoga as a complementary holistic method.

 Mindfulness comes in many forms.
 The practice is about being fully present in the moment without feeling overwhelmed by emotions and distractions.
 There are seated, walking, moving, or even standing methods of practicing mindfulness.